imnuvi/CheatBook/vim/learnt.md

 y3w - yank the required text ( yank three words here )
 viwp - visual inside word paste ( essentially replaces the current hovered word with the yanked word)

+to go to search previous declaration of identified below cursor shift + 3 - or # - find previous declaration

+shift + 8 - or * - find next declaration